 There’s no question that some people don’t want to see the truth.
-Or that those in power can block the truth, falsify fact, or out and out lie.
+Or that those in power can block truth, falsify fact, or out-and-out lie.
 We need to build monuments of memory to a history whose shadow falls over us in the hate-speak of Trump and his followers; in his accusations of fake news and attacks on reality.
 We need to memorialize the past so it does not happen again.

 The Museum and The Fury 1956 opens, with choral singing.
-We see the credits: Script written by Leo Hurwitz.
+Then the credits: Script written by Leo Hurwitz.
 Narration is written, by Thomas McGrath, a politically left poet whose compelling 405-page poem, Letter To An Imaginary Friend, I recently read.
-Not surprisingly, Leo and Tom McGrath were close friends and, in this film, we have Leo’s poetic vision merged with a poet’s words.
+Not surprisingly, Leo and Tom McGrath were close friends.
+And, we have Leo’s poetic vision merged with a poet’s words.

 The narration begins: “Now as in the green and legendary past, man builds monuments to himself.
 Here a dream went by and its stone shadow remains.”
-McGrath’s voice continues to speak:
+McGrath’s voice speaks:

 “All people have done this … introducing ourselves to each other.
 All people, in all ages, have done this, for we are all travelers together through the stations of time and the world.
 Different, we are alike.
 Because humanity is not a category in a textbook but a kinship of shared experiences.”

 We need to know our shared experience: “This the museum remembers.”
 Images, faces in mosaics, children’s art; human faces; different and, at once, the same: “We are all one family under the skin of our names … across the bridge of the eyes we see each other’s strangeness which then is no longer strange.”
 Images: here in the museum of memory.
 Eyes.
 Leo’s films always focus on Eyes.